unoplatform/uno/doc/articles/common-issues-vs2022.md

 ## Unable to select the `MyApp (Unpackaged WinAppSDK)` profile

 A [Visual Studio issue](https://developercommunity.visualstudio.com/t/WinAppSDK-Unpackaged-profile-cannot-be-s/10643735) is preventing the Unpackaged profile if iOS/Android target frameworks are present in the project.
 In order for the unpackaged profile to be selected, you'll need to edit the `Properties/launchSettings.json` file to remove the `MyApp (Packaged WinAppSDK)` entry.
-Once it is removed, select the `MyApp (Unpackaged WinAppSDK)` the start the debugging of your app.
+Once it is removed, select the `MyApp (Unpackaged WinAppSDK)` then start the debugging of your app.

 ## App builds in Visual Studio 2022 are taking a long time